Raidro/codelealp-back-test/README.md

 # Backend teste for codeleap

-## Repositorio feito para a vaga de backedn da codeleap - usando Python, Django e DRF(Django Rest Framework)
+## Repository created for the CodeLeap backend position - using Python, Django, and DRF (Django Rest Framework)

 ---